fribbels/Fribbels-Epic-7-Optimizer/README.md

  - Verify all image files
  - Update permutations on 4 piece set
  - Dark mode
+ - Use main stat gear for priority filter

  **Low priority:**
  - Add can reforge, can enhance columns